Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Introduction

-It is difficult to achieve (almost) real-time PINN training on a resource-constrained edge platform via the conventional electronic computing paradigm.
-As a result, emerging computing platforms, such as integrated photonics, are considered to achieve this ambitious goal~\citep{NaPSAC}.
-Photonic computing provides a promising low-energy and high-speed solution for various AI tasks because of the ultra-high operation speed of light.
-Many optical neural network (ONN) inference accelerators have been proposed~\citep{shen2017deep,tait2016microring,zhu2022space}.
-However, designing a photonic training accelerator for real-size PINNs (e.g., a network with hundreds of neurons per layer) remains an open question due to two fundamental challenges. \begin{itemize}[leftmargin=*] \item {\bf Large device footprints and low integration density.} Photonic multiply-accumulate (MAC) units such as Mach-Zehnder interferometers (MZIs) are much larger ($\sim$10s of microns) than CMOS transistors.
+However, designing a photonic training accelerator for real-size PINNs (e.g., a network with hundreds of neurons per layer) remains an open question due to two fundamental challenges. \begin{itemize} \item {\bf Large device footprints and low integration density.} Photonic multiply-accumulate (MAC) units such as Mach-Zehnder interferometers (MZIs) are much larger ($\sim$10s of microns) than CMOS transistors.
 A real-size PINN with $>10^5$ parameters can easily exceed the available chip size with the square scaling rule, where a $N \times N$ weight matrix requires $O(N^2)$ MZIs ~\citep{triMZI,rectangleMZI}.
 In fact, even the state-of-the-art photonic AI {\it inference} accelerator~\citep{Ramey2020} can only handle $64\times 64$ weight matrices.
 Training a PINN on an photonic chip will face more significant scalability issue. \item {\bf Difficulty of on-chip back propagation (BP).} It is hard to realize BP on photonic chips due to the lack of memory to store the computational graphs and intermediate results.
 Several BP-free and \textit{in-situ} BP methods~\citep{GuDAC, GuAAAI, filipovich2022silicon, buckley2022general, oguz2023forward,hughes2018training, pai2023experimentally} are proposed, but their scalability remains a major bottleneck.
 This becomes more severe in PINN, since its loss function also includes (high-order) derivative terms.
 Subspace learning~\citep{gu2021l2ight} may scale up BP-based training, but still needs to save intermediate states. \end{itemize} BP-free training methods, especially stochastic zeroth-order optimization (ZO)~\citep{nesterov2017random, liu2020primer} or forward-forward method~\citep{hinton2022forward}, are easier to implement on edge hardware, since they do not need to detect or save any intermediate states.
 However, the scalability issue remains in {\it end-to-end} training, since the dimension-dependent gradient estimation error causes slow or even no convergence on PINNs with hundreds of neurons per layer.
 ZO training shows great success in fine-tuning large language models (LLMs)~\citep{malladi2023fine,yang2024adazeta,zhangrevisiting,gautamvariance}, since the gradient of a well-pretrained LLM has a low intrinsic dimension on fine-tuning tasks.
 Unfortunately, such a low-dimensional structure does not exist in end-to-end training, preventing the convergence of ZO optimization in training realistic PINNs. \citep{GuDAC,GuAAAI} utilized ZO training on a photonic chip, but it only fine-tuned a small portion of model parameters based on an offline pre-trained model.